 Address: 4002 Wallace St, San Diego, CA 92110

-This living history museum gives visitors the chance to really envelop themselves in the decades of recreated historical periods.
-Created in 1968, the historic park is now the most visited state park in California.
+This living history museum allows visitors to envelop themselves in the decades of recreated historical periods.
+Created in 1968, the historic park is now California’s most visited state park.

-Be sure to check out the exhibits in the McCoy House Interpretive Center while you’re here.
-These exhibits showcase the people who lived on the land long before the settlers, even dating back 20,000 years.
-Some of the other areas of the park to check out include the Wells Fargo Museum, The Little Adobe Chapel, and the First Brick Courthouse.
+Be sure to check out the McCoy House Interpretive Center exhibits while you’re here.
+These exhibits showcase the people who lived on the land long before the settlers, dating back 20,000 years.
+Other park areas to check out include the Wells Fargo Museum, The Little Adobe Chapel, and the First Brick Courthouse.

 41. Explore Solana Beach